-A few industries are projected to grow faster than others between 2010 and 2020, in the Bakersfield-Delano Metropolitan Statistical Area (MSA).
-The California Employment Development Department estimates a booming 43.3% growth in construction jobs, 36.4% growth in administrative and support, waste management and remediation services jobs in the same timeline.
+In the Bakersfield-Delano Metropolitan Statistical Area, a few industries are projected to grow faster than others between 2010 and 2020.
+The California Employment Development Department estimates a booming 43.3% growth in construction jobs, and 36.4% growth in administrative and support, waste management, and remediation services jobs in the same timeline.
 Professional and business services, including technical services are projected at a 34.5% growth.
-Mining and logging, oil and gas extraction (27.5% growth); educational services, healthcare and social assistance (27.1% growth); and transportation, warehousing and utilities (26.2% growth) complete the list.
+Mining and logging, oil and gas extraction (27.5% growth); educational services, healthcare, and social assistance (27.1% growth); and transportation, warehousing, and utilities (26.2% growth) complete the list.
 Specific occupations with the fastest job growth are expected to be: iron and rebar workers, telecommunications line installers and repairers, health and safety engineers, environmental technicians (including health workers), and software developers.
-17
+To